Ghazni: Land Use

 Ghazni is a trading and transit hub in central Afghanistan.
 Agriculture is the dominant land use at 28%.
 In terms of built-up land area, vacant plots (33%) slightly outweigh residential area (31%).
 Districts 3 and 4 also have large institutional areas.
 The city has four police districts (nahia) and covers a total land area of 3,330 hectares.
 The total number of dwellings in Ghazni city is 15,931.

 Climate

 Ghazni's climate is transitional between a cold semi-arid climate (Köppen climate classification BSk) and a hot-summer humid continental climate (Dsa).
 It has cold, snowy winters and warm, dry summers.
 Precipitation is low and mostly falls in winter (as snow) and spring (as rain).
-Winters are very cold by South Asian standards, with a subzero January daily average temperature of −5.9 °C, mainly due to the high elevation of the city.
+Winters are very cold, with a subzero January daily average temperature of −5.9 °C, mainly due to the high elevation of the city.

 Demography

 The city of Ghazni's population surged from 143,379 in 2015 to 270,000 in 2018 as refugees from violent areas fled to the city.
 In 2015, there were 15,931 dwellings in Ghazni city.

-The population is multi-ethnic, with approximately 50% being Tajik, 25% Hazara and 25% Pashtun.
+The population is multi-ethnic, with approximately 50% being Tajik, 25% Hazara, and 25% Pashtun.